Not My Job: We Quiz Actor Anthony Anderson On Minor League Baseball

-ANDERSON: No. I just want to get out there - or we just want to get out there and tell our stories and have fun doing it.
+ANTHONY ANDERSON: No. I just want to get out there - well, we just want to get out there and tell our stories and have fun doing it.
 And hopefully, it resonates with an audience the way that it has for the past six years.

 SAGAL: And do you - do people, like, assume you're wise because you play a TV dad?